Jette Andersen

-Jette Andersen (born 8 June 1959) is a Danish footballer who played as a midfielder for the Denmark women's national football team.
+Jette Andersen (born 8 June 1959) is a Danish chairperson and former footballer who played as a midfielder for A-Liga club Fortuna Hjørring and the Denmark women's national football team.
 She was part of the team at the 1984 European Competition for Women's Football.
-At the club level she played for Fortuna Hjørring in Denmark.
+Andersen served as the chairman of Fortuna Hjørring from 1990–2019 and is the chairman for the annual Dana Cup.
+In 2015 she received the Danish Football Association Sølvnål award, given to leaders within the sport, for her work with the club.